Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-wheel-types.typ

     - *Driving Precision* - Can get into more precise positions than a full omni drive ],
   cons: [
-    - *Driving* - Driving can be clunky, especially because nobody on 53D has driven a mecanum configuration before
+    - *Driving* - Driving can be clunky, especially because nobody on 53D has driven a mecanum configuration
-    - *Building Precision* - Wheels have to be orientated in a certain matter to allow strafing
+    - *Building Precision* - Wheels require a certain orientation to allow strafing
-    - *Less Traction* - Due to the mecanum rollers, mecanum wheels have less surface area than omnis and traction wheels, causing them to have less traction.
+    - *Less Traction* - Mecanum wheels have less surface area than omnis and traction wheels, causing them to have less traction.
     - *Weight* - Weigh more than omnis
     - *Programming* - Requires more complex programming
     - *Torque* - Requires more torque from the motors